Frequently asked questions

 Will I be expected to spend time at each of Nottingham’s campuses?

-The University of Nottingham is very supportive of inter-campus mobility where it adds value to the research of the Fellow.
+The University of Nottingham is very supportive of inter-campus mobility where it adds value to the research of the fellow.
 However, there are disciplines in which the opportunities are more limited.
-Applicants are encouraged to find out about such opportunities in dialogue with their host school when preparing an Expression of Interest submission.
-For more information about The University of Nottingham’s campuses in Malaysia and China please see:
+Applicants are encouraged to find out about such opportunities in dialogue with their host school when preparing an expression of interest submission.
+For more information about our campuses in Malaysia and China, please see:

 How competitive are the fellowships?

 Very.
 Like all fellowship schemes, Nottingham receives a large number of high-quality applications for our schemes each year.
+The success rate in the last recruitment round was 3.4%.
 This is why we strongly recommend that applicants communicate with the host school in advance of submitting your application.

-I have submitted an Expression of Interest.
+I have submitted my application and registered an interest.
 What happens now?

 What is the success rate for applications to the scheme?

-Because the scheme is a four stage process part of which is managed by Schools/Faculties, it is difficult to provide a straightforward success rate on our schemes.
+The scheme is a four stage process, part of which is managed by schools/department, so it is difficult to provide a straightforward success rate on our schemes.
+Overall the success rate for last year was 3.4%.

 Will I get feedback on my application?